Problem

 Usability Testing

 Results revealed that the homepage provided the appropriate amount of basic information.
+Some minor details were harder to notice, but the most important information was successfully found quickly

 Results also showed that users appreciated the ease of requesting subs and found it simple to do in minimal steps.
+It was reiterated that requesting substitutions is one of the biggest pain points and this feature was highly valued.

 Feedback was divided about matching with dates.
 Many users found the list of dates to be a good way to remember names they had forgotten.
 Some users were skeptical about sharing personal info.
+There were many questions around privacy and sharing information

 Revisions